Klaus Bargsten: Career

-In speaking of training and tactics, Bargsten said that the training of prospective U-boat commanders through a "Konfirmandenfahrt" (guest cruise) had been abandoned.
-He said that captains were now drawn from the ranks of watch officers and that the Agru Front (Active Service Training Group) was considered sufficient additional training.

-After Bargsten's interrogation he was held in captivity until his release in 1946.
-The Kriegsmarine falsely reported the entire crew of U-521 as MIA (Missing in Action).
+Bargsten was interrogated and held as a prisoner of war until his release in 1946.
+The Kriegsmarine falsely reported the entire crew of U-521 as missing in action.

 Ranks and military decorations

 Ranks

 The following is a list of dates for Kptlt.
 Bargsten's promotions during World War II.

 Decorations

 The following is a list of Kptlt.
 Bargsten's awards and decorations.